xieyuheng/inner/source/_posts/note/logic/modal-logic.md

 Different kinds of possibility corresponding to definitions of relation `accessible`.
 Note that, the relation is not necessarily transitive.

+## Truth trees of system K

+We are going to use the tree method in "Modal Logic for Philosophers", by James W. Garson, which captures the concepts of modal logic in a clear and common sense way.

+- **[Xie]**
+  I use judgment and inference rules instead.
+  Also I use intuitionistic logic intead of classical logic, specially `A -> B` can not be reduced to `(not A) or B`.

 The basic judgment in the logic is `<proposition> true in <world>`.

 ``` js